- Reichenberger Str. 72A

 - EMail: [email protected]

-I am an experienced software engineer, passionate about all aspects of technology, from server side, large scale architectures to small hardware prototypes and projects.
+I am an experienced technology leader, passionate about all aspects of software, hardware and networking, from server side, large scale distributed architectures to small hardware prototypes and projects.

-Alongside my passion for programming and software architecture, I have extensive experience in managing small-to-medium sized technical teams in startup and extremely fast growing environments, and I have a proven track record of participating in the high-level management of companies, aligning technology growth and budgets to the demands of the business.
+I have extensive experience at an executive level growing highly disruptive startups in extremely fast-paced enviroments, and I have a proven track record driving high-profile projects in larger corporations, aligning technology growth and budgets to the demands of the business.

 On a more personal note I am both a security enthusiast and hardware tinkerer, and spend a considerable part of my free time hacking away on security projects or tiny, low powered hardware devices.